 Calling the Apple Watch a failure might be a bit unfair.
 Plenty of people like the watches and the company just unveiled the next generation of its smartwatch.
-Still, Apple is pushing on.
-The Apple Watch didn’t sell well, and consumers still aren’t completely sold on the idea of a smart watch that requires a smartphone.
+Apple is pushing on.
+The Apple Watch didn’t sell well, and consumers still aren’t completely sold on the idea of a smartwatch that requires a smartphone.
 But Apple has more money than it knows what to do with, so why not keep trying?
-Perhaps the second-generation Apple Watch will win over more people.
+Perhaps the next-generation Apple Watch will win over more people.

 4. Watermelon Oreo

 The cookie wizards at Nabisco seem to have flown off the rails in recent years.
 A walk down the cookie aisle at your local grocer will unveil myriad Oreo and Chips Ahoy flavors you never expected, including Swedish Fish, birthday cake, and others.
 But nothing will ever be quite as weird as the Watermelon Oreo.
 It was a limited-edition product to begin with, so unfortunately tracking down a package of these fruity cookies is going to be difficult.